github/docs/content/osmand/settings/general/index.md

 ### {% data variables.android-values.preferred_locale %}
 Select preferred language for OsmAnd user interface.
 By default system device language is used.

-{% note %}
-Translation of OsmAnd is made by volunteers on [Weblate.org](https://weblate.org), {% data reusables.links.weblate-osmand %} you can join to help translate OsmAnd on your language, {% data reusables.links.weblate-osmand %}.
-{% endnote %}
 {% link_in_list /display-language-android %}

 ### {% data variables.android-values.application_dir %}